MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-I-Requirements-Medicare-Diabetes-Prevention-Program-Suppliers-Beneficiary-Engagement-Incentives-Under-Medicare-Diabetes-Prevention-Program-Expanded-Model/section-424.205.md

 (2) *CMS determination of coach eligibility.* CMS will screen each individual identified on the roster of coaches included with the supplier's enrollment application described in paragraph (b)(4) of this section and updated in accordance with paragraph (d)(5) of this section to verify that the individual coach does not meet any of the conditions specified in paragraph (e)(1) of this section and that the coach can provide MDPP services on behalf of an MDPP supplier.
 For each individual coach successfully screened by CMS, his or her eligibility start date becomes effective and remains effective until an MDPP supplier or CMS takes action that results in an eligibility end date.

-(f) *Effective date for billing privileges.* (1) For MDPP suppliers initially enrolling and for newly established administrative locations that result in a new enrollment record or Provider Transaction Access Number, the effective date for Medicare billing privileges for MDPP suppliers is—
+(e) *Effective date for billing privileges.* (1) For MDPP suppliers initially enrolling and for newly established administrative locations that result in a new enrollment record or Provider Transaction Access Number, the effective date for Medicare billing privileges for MDPP suppliers is—

 (i) The later of—